tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/autocomplete.md

 ## Request
  HTTPS is required for service requests.
 The **Autocomplete** request can be constructed using the GET or POST methods.

  The request URI specifies the name of the index to query.
-Query parameters are specified on the query string in the case of GET requests and in the request body in the case of POST requests.
+Query parameters are specified on the query string for GET requests and in the request body for POST requests.

  As a best practice when creating GET requests, remember to [URL-encode](https://docs.microsoft.com/uwp/api/windows.foundation.uri.escapecomponent) specific query parameters when calling the REST API directly.
 For **Autocomplete** operations, this includes: